Automation scenarios tools

 max_customersint | nullThe maximum number of customers allowed in the scenario at one time.

-The scenario is fetched once and cached for 60 seconds, so back-to-back calls to list_scenario_nodes and get_scenario_node on the same scenario share a single underlying request.
+The scenario is fetched once and cached for 10 seconds, so sequential calls against the same scenario share a single underlying request.
+In detail mode, a node ID that doesn't exist comes back as success of false with the reason in error rather than raising.

 Request parameters